LeonidEfremov/AspNet.WebApi.Common/readme.md

 ## About

-This assembly contains all common types, helpers, extensions, etc. for AspNet.WebApi assemblies.
+This assembly contains all common types, helpers, extensions, exceptions, etc. for AspNet.WebApi assemblies.

 ## Requirements